Omu Rice

 - 34 cups Korean ketchup

-- 8 ounces boneless chicken breast or rotisserie chicken
+- 8 ounces boneless chicken breast or rotisserie chicken (or any left over meat you have)

 - 1 packet of mixed frozen peas carrots, and corn